Cyndygrace/Book_Listing_app/readme.md

- Next we create our dummy data in an array of ojects just temporarily and install Lodash npm install lodash to help us manipulate or find data from our hard coded data in the array.
+ Next we create our dummy data in an array of ojects just temporarily and install Lodash npm install lodash to help us manipulate or find or change data inside our hard coded data in the array.